-In a sit-down interview with Complex News Speedy Morman for 360 with Speedy Morman.
-J Balvin – real name José Álvaro Osorio Balvin – opened up about why he cant say no to pictures with fans, his reaction to Beyonce being a fan of his music and proving why the influence of Latin music was so important.
+In a sit-down interview with Complex News’s Speedy Morman for 360 with Speedy Morman.
+J Balvin – real name José Álvaro Osorio Balvin – opened up about why he can’t say no to pictures with fans, his reaction to Beyonce being a fan of his music, and proving why the influence of Latin music is so significant.

 Coming off from the success of his documentary, The Boy from Medellin, where fans get to know and see more of Jose “the person” rather than just J Balvin “the superstar.”
 Balvin gets even more personal in his interview with Speedy Morman, where no topic was off the table – even the discussion of fatherhood.

-While he’s always open and honest when it comes to discussing his struggles with depression and anxiety, with his millions of followers on social media.
-Balvin has remained tight-lipped when it comes to discussing matters of his personal life.
-That was until last month when his girlfriend, model Valentina Ferrer, was featured on the cover of Vogue Mexico with J Balvin right behind her, as his hands held her baby bump.
-The private couple had made the announcement that the family was growing.
+While he’s always open and honest when it comes to discussing his struggles with depression and anxiety, with his millions of followers on social media, Balvin has remained tight-lipped when it comes to discussing matters of his personal life.
+That was until last month when his girlfriend, model Valentina Ferrer, was featured on the cover of Vogue Mexico with J Balvin right behind her as his hands held her baby bump.
+The private couple had finally announced that the family was growing.

 “I’m scared.
 Like I want to run away.”
 He jokingly says.
 “I’m scared because sometimes I feel that I can’t love myself.
 You know I’m speaking of mental health and things like that you know…I want to give my kid the best of me.
 When you’re conscious, you know, and I don’t want to transfer my fears to him.
 The more conscious you are, the more responsibility you have.”

-There is no question that Balvin is happy to be a father but as Speedy.
-His fear is for his child to see and be affected by depression and anxiety, something that Balvin himself has struggled with at times.
+There is no question that Balvin is happy to be a father, but as he told Speedy, his fear is for his child to see and be affected by depression and anxiety – something that Balvin himself has struggled with at times.
 “I want my kid to be the happiest kid.
-I don’t want him to be rich, I don’t want him to be an artist.
+I don’t want him to be rich.
+I don’t want him to be an artist.
 I just want him to be the happiest person alive.” says Balvin.

-Making it into the entertainment industry is hard and becoming a successful crossover artist without changing languages is difficult.
-But earning the respect of your fellow peers may have been Balvin’s hardest task to accomplish yet.
+Making it into the entertainment industry is challenging, and becoming a successful crossover artist without changing languages is tricky.
+But earning the respect of your fellow peers may have been Balvin’s most difficult task to accomplish yet.

-“I knew that we were gonna make it.
-That we were going to make a statement of the latino culture.”
+“I knew that we were going to make it.
+That we were going to make a statement of the Latino culture.”
 He goes on to say, “The thing that was hard for me was that I wasn’t from Puerto Rico – this was born in Puerto Rico and Panama.
-It’s kind of like Drake, a guy from Canada and he’s the biggest hip-hop star here.
+It’s like Drake, a guy from Canada, and he’s the biggest hip-hop star here.
 It’s like the same story.
-I’m from Colombia and I’m doing reggaeton, people thought it was a joke, ‘how’s he gonna make it?
+I’m from Colombia, and I’m doing reggaeton.
+People thought it was a joke; ‘how’s he going to make it?
 He’s Colombian’.
 But the more they were saying that I can’t.
-The more I was saying ‘I’m gonna shut them up, I’m gonna prove them wrong.’
+The more I was saying, ‘I’m gonna shut them up, I’m gonna prove them wrong.’
 And now we’re here and I still got a lot of things to prove.
 I still have people that challenge me and sometimes make me doubt.

 “Beyonce.
-Beyonce, of course, was one of the first ones that I was like…They told me ‘do you know what’s Blue (Ivy) favorite song?’
-I was like ‘What?’ and they said ‘Mi Gente.’
-I was like ‘ what are you talking about?’
-Like Beyonce’s daughter?, no way you know.”
-He continues, “ And then, you know, just to see The Weeknd and I remember the first time that The Weeknd DM’d me and was like ‘I can’t stop listening to your album.’
-And I’m just like ‘are you for real!
+Beyonce, of course, was one of the first ones that I was like…They told me, ‘do you know what’s Blue’s (Ivy) favorite song?’
+I was like, ‘What?’ and they said ‘Mi Gente.’
+I was like, ‘ what are you talking about?’
+Like Beyonce’s daughter? no way you know.”
+He continues, “ And then, you know, just to see The Weeknd, and I remember the first time that The Weeknd DM’d me and was like ‘I can’t stop listening to your album.’
+And I’m just like, ‘are you for real!
 Is this the real Weeknd?
 Is this Abel?
 Are you telling me you love my music?
 You don’t even know what I’m saying.’

-“I know how it feels when you love someone as an artist or as a sports star and they tell you no,” He says.
+“I know how it feels when you love someone as an artist or as a sports star, and they tell you no,” He says.
 “When you’re famous, people…they know the character, not the person.
-There’s people that are not as nice as you think.
+Some people are not as nice as you think.
 I’m not saying I’m the nicest guy.
 I’m saying I’m a real guy, you know.
-But since the first day I was rejected by an artist when he told me no. I was like, I will never want to make someone feel the way I felt.
-You feel an emptiness in your chest.
-ANd it’s like you definitely want to cry.
-For me, personally it was because that’s someone that you look up too, someone that you love, that you like.
+But since the first day, I was rejected by an artist when he told me no. I was like; I will never want to make someone feel the way I felt.
+You feel an emptiness in your chest, and it’s like you want to cry.
+For me, it was because that’s someone that you look up to, someone that you love, that you like.
 So I just can’t say no to a picture.”

-Although he holds no hard feelings.
-Having been dealt a rejection by someone he admired, he knows the impression that leaves on fans and is not something he ever wants to inflict, regardless of however he may be feeling or what he may be going through.
+Although he holds no hard feelings, having been dealt a rejection by someone he admired, Balvin knows the impression that leaves on fans and is not something he ever wants to inflict, regardless of however he may be feeling or what he may be going through.

 When discussing his documentary, The Boy From Medellin, Speedy told Balvin that he was surprised to learn that the superstar actually reads the comments on his instagram.

 “Sometimes I’m stupid.”
 He said jokingly.
-“Sometimes I receive the garbage that people have in their hearts and they throw the garbage to anybody and I just receive it because it’s their garbage.
-I shouldn’t, it’s not mine, you know.
-So I see 200 positive comments and then theres that one…and I take it so personal, Bro.”
+“Sometimes I receive the garbage that people have in their hearts, and they throw the garbage to anybody, and I just receive it because it’s their garbage.
+I shouldn’t; it’s not mine, you know.
+So I see 200 positive comments, and then there’s that one…and I take it so personally, Bro.”